-The National Highway Traffic Safety Administration estimates that on average annual drowsy or fatigued driving is responsible for as many as 100,000 automobile crashes, 1,550 traffic fatalities and 71,000 injuries.
-However, among all the major factors contributing to traffic collisions, like speeding, weather situations and alcohol or drug use, drowsiness is the hardest for crash investigators and law enforcement to detect and quantify.
+The National Highway Traffic Safety Administration estimates that on average annual drowsy or fatigued driving is responsible for as many as 100,000 automobile crashes, 1,550 traffic fatalities, and 71,000 injuries.
+However, among all the major factors contributing to car accidents, like speeding, weather situations, and alcohol or drug use, drowsiness is the hardest for crash investigators and law enforcement to detect and quantify.

 Traffic Collisions are the Number 1 Killer of Teenagers in Our Country